 - Bell Yung, Uncle Ng Comes to America: Chinese narrative songs of immigration and love (2013),

 a translation of six Toisan (Taishan) muk’yu 木魚 songs sung by Uncle Ng (Ng Sheung Chi, 1910–2002), with four introductory essays, audio recordings, and a documentary.
-(For fine recordings of Italian immigrants in 1960s’ America, including zampogna and ciaramella in New York, click here!
-Cf. Accordion crimes).
+And for temples of early emigrants from the region to California, click here.

 Bell introduces the folk music and local culture of Hong Kong in this lecture: